-If you're 100% focused on gaining weight, then consider cutting down your cardio to a couple of light session per week.
+If you're 100% focused on gaining muscle and size, then consider cutting down your cardio to a couple of light sessions per week.
 Light aerobic exercise should be carried out regularly to help keep you active and healthy, and also to make sure you don’t end up letting your fitness suffer as you gain weight.
 In fact, the fitter you are the more productive your workout will be and also you may find your overall recovery is improved as well.

-After a cardio workout make sure protein and carbs is followed soon after.
+After a cardio workout make sure protein and carbs are consumed soon after.